L-1A to EB1 Green Card | Transfer Process, Success Rate

 Adjustment of Status

-- I-140 filing fee: $715
+• I-140 filing fee: $715

-- I-485 fee: $$1,440
+• I-485 fee: $$1,440

 Consular Processing

-- I-140 filing fee: $715
+• I-140 filing fee: $715

-- DS-260 immigrant application fee: $245
+• DS-260 immigrant application fee: $245

 L-1A to Green Card Benefits

 There are many inherent benefits of the EB visa category, and therefore, it is favorable for many to transfer from L-1A and EB-1C.
-The three main benefits are as follows:
+The main benefits are as follows:

-- There is no significant investment required.
-Unlike the EB-5 path, you are not mandated to invest $1,050,000 or $800,000 in a new commercial enterprise.
+• There is no significant investment required.
+Some visas, like the EB-5 path, require you to invest significant sums.

-- No “conditional” green card period.
+• No “conditional” green card period.

-- The odds of approval are relatively high if you were previously on L-1A status.
-That means if you’re shifting from L-1A to green card the odds are in your favor!
+• The odds of approval are relatively high if you were previously on L-1A status.
+That means if you’re shifting from L-1A to green card, the odds are in your favor!

-L-1B (Specialized Knowledge) to Green Card Procedure
+L-1B to Green Card Process

 Applicants with L-1A status may also pursue immigration benefits through the general family-based immigration process.